 Berkshire County has two members holding seats on the MAR Government Affairs Committee.
-Mark McIlquham holds the appointed seat for Berkshire County, and Anne Meczywor was appointed chair of the committee, after having served on it the previous five years.
+Mark McIlquham holds the appointed seat for Berkshire County, and Anne Meczywor was appointed chair of the committee, after having served on it the previous five years, showing it’s never to late to nominate yourself to the GGA 2019.
 MAR’s legal team of Mike McDonagh, Ashley Stolba, and Justin Davidson (a Lee native!), and MAR staff member Christine Howe each gave updates on issues that are critical to MA REALTORS.

 Mike McDonagh shared the following with the committee regarding State Issues/Legislation/Regulations:

 2014 Public Policy and Property Rights Advocacy Award: Susan Renfrew of Greenfield and neighboring board, Realtor Association of Pioneer Valley, was recognized at REALTOR Day on Beacon Hill for her tireless efforts on behalf of our members and private property rights.
 Susan is immediate past chair of NAR’s State and Local Issues Committee and was the 2008 President of MAR.